Any Gabrielly: 2013–2015: Debut in Broadway musical and first works on TV

 At the age of nine, Gabrielly was chosen to be one of the young Nalas in the São Paulo staging of The Lion King.
-The production had a long audition process divided into five stages, added to a 15-day workshop, from which Any came out approved and willing to live a new routine, which would involve three months of rehearsals from Monday to Saturday and, after the debut, a long season of presentations twice a week.
+The production had a long audition process divided into five stages, added to a 15-day workshop, from which Any came out approved and willing to live a new routine, which would involve three months of rehearsals from Monday to Saturday and, after the debut, a season of presentations twice a week.

-In 2015, Gabrielly recorded the series Buuu - A Call to Adventure, playing the nerd Chica.
+In 2015, Gabrielly recorded the series Boo!
+A Call for Adventure, playing the nerd Chica.

-2016–present: Moana, Now United and MPN
+2016–2022: Moana, Now United and MPN

 After auditioning in July 2016, Gabrielly debuted as a voice actress in the Brazilian version of the animation Moana, dubbing the title character and the first Polynesian Disney Princess, Moana Waialiki.
 The film had Any recording some songs, including the local version of "How Far I'll Go", "Saber Quem Sou".
 She followed it by dubbing Jade Alleyne's character Kaylee in the Brazilian version of The Lodge.

 On November 14, 2017, Gabrielly's name was revealed as one of the members of the global pop group Now United, being the sixth until then.
 In December of the same year, the group Now United released their first single, "Summer in the City".
 In June 2019, the music video for "Paraná" was released by Now United, where Any stands out.
 And in September of the same year the song "Legends" was released on digital platforms, where Any is also the most prominent, the song has a Portuguese version called "Lendas", released in November 2019 on the eve of Now United's Dreams Come True Tour.

 On August 19, 2020, Gabrielly was introduced as one of the hosts of 2020 Nickelodeon Meus Prêmios Nick, being the first black host in the history of Meus Prêmios Nick.

 On September 22, 2022, Gabrielly announced in an interview with Rolling Stone, her departure from the musical group Now United to pursue a solo career.

-Personal life

-Gabrielly has a younger half-sister called Isabelli, born in 2010, and a younger half-brother named Guilherme.
-She is of Afro-Brazilian origin and speaks English, Portuguese and Spanish.
-But she has sung in several different languages, including French, Tagalog, Arabic, Italian, Korean, Spanish, English and Portuguese.
+2023–present: Solo career

+On April 4, 2023, Any Gabrielly signed a recording contract with Republic Records for the release of her work as a solo artist.

+On August 12, 2024, Any Gabrielly announced her debut solo single titled "Sweat", which was released on August 23.
+On 25 October, Any Gabrielly released "Waste Your Love".